jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - January 1/8-1/14
-    - Map gen
-        - Make sure it jitters in all 4 directions so you don't end up with long diagonal maps too often
     - Add Che new art
         - Spell bar
+            - Tell Che if it works
         - Arrow spells
         - Bolt Spell
+    - Map gen
+        - Make sure it jitters in all 4 directions so you don't end up with long diagonal maps too often
     - BALANCE unit spawns especially on later levels
         - Maybe not exponential budget?
     - Small changes